dregmi08/Milestone-2-Data-Exploration-Initial-Preprocessing/README.md

 # Milestone-3-Pre-Processing
 Here is a repository containing containing all steps of our preprocessing and the results of our first models.
 We have created two types of models - one that is a classifier for the category of the review based on number of stars (1-2 stars = negative, 3 stars = neutral, and 4-5 stars = positive) using the text of the reviews to predict the class.
-Our second model tries to extract features of the Spotify app that users find important (either good or bad).
+Our second model tries to extract and rank topics of the Spotify app that users find important (either good or bad).
+The model found the top 10 positive topics and top 10 negative topics (based on sentiment scores) and the negative topics were given manually assigned labels.

 ## Data Preprocessing for Classification (Sentiment Analysis) Model